top of page

 2 cups sliced carrots fresh or frozen

-2 cups green beans fresh or frozen
+2 cups chopped green beans fresh or frozen

 2 cups cauliflower florets fresh or frozen**